* BP becomes pioneer of West African crude derivatives

 S&P Global Platts said it always ensures bids and offers are firm, performable and tradeable and that its price assessments are reflective of market value.

 "We have seen a marked increase in the past several weeks of transparent information in the West African crude market," said Jonty Rushforth, senior director at S&P Global Platts.

 "Alongside the increase in physical information we have seen a growing derivatives market," he added.
 "As the importance of that market globally has grown, we have seen the broader market embrace risk management tools related to it."

 Market participants said the main losers from the developments in the West African market will be refiners.

 Nigerian state oil firm NNPC sets its monthly official selling prices (OSP) to long-term crude buyers, mainly refiners, retroactively and based on prices in the Platts system.

 "This is very bad from a refiners' perspective.
 Every seller is now asking high prices and when they show a cargo, all they say is: "If you don't buy, we'll just sell to BP," said a source with a European refiner.
-(Reporting by Dmitry Zhdannikov; Additional reporting by Alex Lawler; Editing by Jan Harvey)
+(Writing by Dmitry Zhdannikov; Editing by Jan Harvey)